-As of September 20, 2020, approximately 9.6 million jobs, from 1.2 million employers were furloughed in the UK, due to COVID19.
-It is estimated the UK government spent 35.4 billion British pounds on the scheme, which is expected to rise to 80 billion by the time the scheme stops.
+As of December 13, 2020, approximately 9.9 million jobs, from 1.2 million different employers were furloughed in the UK as part of the government’s job retention scheme., due to COVID19.
+It is estimated the UK government spent 35.4 billion British pounds on the scheme, which is expected to rise to over 80 billion by the time the scheme stops.
 As you can imagine, with the scheme stopping at the end of October, many employees are going back to work.
 With COVID19 still circulating the globe, it is important that workplace environments are as safe as possible.
 Within this article I will discuss how electronics are keeping workplaces safe from the virus along with monitoring the place of work.

 Within the last few years, wearable devices have been a hit.
 With over 67.7 million wrist wearable shipments predicted in 2020, and the number of connected wearable devices to grow to over 1.1 billion in 2022 (according to Statista), the future of wearable electronics is endless.
 Wearable devices are a great way to monitor employee’s health and construct healthcare plans.
 For example, some employees offer perks to a job, such as free healthcare schemes which could be a bonus to the employees.
 Wearable devices are a great way to monitor someone’s daily movement pattern, blood pressure, exercise regimes and productivity.